thenamespace/web3-plugin-ens/README.md

 web3.registerPlugin(new EnsPlugin(chain));
 ```

-For **public connections** you will also need to link your account to the plugin.
+For **private connections** you will also need to link your account to the plugin.

 ```ts
 const account = web3.eth.accounts.privateKeyToAccount('_your_private_key');